bradford-johnson/data-viz/README.md

 - Using the `ggridges` package with the `tidyverse` to create a visual density ridgeline.
 - With data based on historic records, this model / exploratory plot allows for the prediction of future time-based trends.
   - Predictions that can drive stakeholder decisions.
+  - Also allows for visual time-based comparisons of a variable.

 <img src = "rfid-tags/daily-rfid-dist-v2.png" width = "850px">